thedaviddias/Mac-OS-Setup-Applications/README.md

 ![Free][licence-free-limit] ![Yearly subscription][subscription-yearly] ![Backup iCloud][backup-icloud] ![Usage high][usage-high] [![Upvote on Product Hunt][product-hunt]](https://www.producthunt.com/posts/airmail-3-3)

 * I've been using Airmail since I fully work on MacOS.
-* I tried [Spark](https://sparkmailapp.com/) for few days but I didn't feel it was a big win in comparaison to Airmail.
+* I tried [Spark](https://sparkmailapp.com/) for few days but I didn't feel it was a big win in comparison to Airmail.
 * Like many people, I approach my emails tasks in GTD style, trying to always be close to zero emails in my inbox.

 ##### Filters and triage